 \section{Conclusion and Looking Forward}

 In this paper, we presented the development of PR2, a testbed that combines physics-realistic simulation with photo-realistic scene rendering.
 By integrating high-quality scene rendering with high-fidelity simulation of robot dynamics, PR2 offers a new platform for exploring full-size humanoid robot locomotion, manipulation, and perception, addressing critical aspects for future humanoid applications.
-The deployment of PR2 in an online college student competition attracted hundreds of participants, revealing the challenges junior students faced in combining manipulation and perception in humanoid robot locomotion and emphasizing the need for future research and education to focus on these complex integrations.
+The deployment of PR2 in an online collegiate competition attracted hundreds of participants, revealing the challenges junior students faced in combining manipulation and perception in humanoid robot locomotion and emphasizing the need for future research and education to focus on these complex integrations.
 We have released an upgraded version of the PR2 testbed, which we believe will significantly benefit future research and education in humanoid robotics, particularly for those who previously lacked access.
 Moving forward, our priorities include incorporating a built-in RL training scheme alongside planning and control methods, enhancing scene diversity through scene synthesis techniques~\cite{yang2024physcene}, and refining fine-grained grasping capabilities for loco-manipulation tasks in future PR2 releases.

-\textbf{Acknowledgement:} This work was supported in part by the National Natural Science Foundation of China (No. 62403064, 62403063).
-We thank the engineering team from Leju Robotics for technical support, Ms. Zhen Chen from BIGAI for refining the figures, and all colleagues from the BIGAI TongVerse project for fruitful discussions and help on simulation developments.
+\paragraph*{Acknowledgement:} This work was supported in part by the National Natural Science Foundation of China (No. 62403064, 62403063).
+We thank the engineering team from Leju Robot for technical support, Ms. Zhen Chen from BIGAI for refining the figures, and all colleagues from the BIGAI TongVerse project for fruitful discussions and help with simulation developments.

 { }